Understanding ThreatScope Mobile XTM

 The section View Specific Builds with Threats Only allows:

-- Applying a filter to the ThreatScope by using specific builds of protected apps.
+- A filter is applied to the ThreatScope by using specific builds of protected apps.

-Using the search bar the viewer can find a specific build by looking for any of the attributes shown below.
-Tile filter is synchronized with the filter pane.
-For further information, see section Filter Pane. - Scrolling through the list of protected apps which are associated to the attacks & threats shown in the dashboard.
-The Build ID of the threat can by copied by clicking on the copy icon
+- Scrolling through the list of protected apps associated with the attacks & threats shown in the dashboard.
+The Build ID of the danger can be copied by clicking on the copy icon

 ;